torvalds/linux/Documentation/driver-api/usb/gadget.rst

 conventions), to eliminate some of the most common reasons for conditional compilation.

-Like the Linux-USB host side API, this API exposes the "chunky" nature of USB messages: I/O requests are in terms of one or more "packets", and packet boundaries are visible to drivers.
+Like the GNU/Linux-USB host side API, this API exposes the "chunky" nature of USB messages: I/O requests are in terms of one or more "packets", and packet boundaries are visible to drivers.
 Compared to RS-232 serial protocols, USB resembles synchronous protocols like HDLC (N bytes per